Providence Health & Services

 born at 22 weeks gestation and weighing as little as 1 pound, 1 ounce

 who are stressed during birth and need additional attention

 born with a congenital anomaly such as spina bifida, bowel conditions or heart defects

-Our goal in the NICU is to provide state-of-the-art compassionate care for sick newborn babies.
-We are sensitive to the individual family needs as well as the developmental needs of the baby.
+Our goal in the NICU is to provide state-of-the-art compassionate care for sick newborns while being sensitive to the needs of the family and the developmental needs of the baby.
 Working as an

 Labor & Delivery:

 Web-based information and